OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \label{eq:tetraspherical}
 $$

 The tetraspherical model is a bounded semivariogram model that provides a smooth transition from the origin to the sill, with continuous derivatives.
 It is suitable for spatial processes where the correlation decreases smoothly and vanishes beyond a certain range.
-The model is commonly used in soil science and geostatistics for fitting empirical semivariograms with moderate smoothness.[^journel]
+The model is commonly used in soil science and geostatistics for fitting empirical semivariograms with moderate smoothness. {cite:p}`chiles_geostatistics_2012`

 ---